This is a long blog, on a game-changing report!

 We know that unhealthy diets – those that do not provide enough essential nutrients and/or provide too much salt, fat, sugar, and other substances – are a leading cause of death and disability.
 Overweight and obesity and associated non-communicable diseases including cancer, heart disease, diabetes in many parts of the world now coexist with stunting, wasting, micronutrient deficiency.
 At the same time, we know that many environmental systems are stressed and the current food system – from production to processing and distribution – is a major contributor to this – think about the worry over "food miles", the destruction of forests for palm oil, or to expand beef production, or the huge percentage of food that is lost or goes to waste.

-GAIN’s purpose is to make safe and nutritious foods more affordable, accessible and desirable, for us all and especially for the poorest.
+GAIN’s purpose is to make nutritious and safe foods more affordable, accessible and desirable, for us all and especially for the poorest.
 So, we welcome the Commission Report.
 It is an impressive piece of work; a daunting task to include all the key components and supporting analyses into a single journal article.

 Like any quantum shift in approach, it creates as many questions as answers, so we have tried in this blog to offer three reads of the Report, each with a different slant.
-First as an organization seeking to change the food system.
-Second, as a group of nutrition experts committed to addressing the on-going burden of malnutrition in all its forms.
+First, as an organisation seeking to change the food system.
+Second, as a group of nutrition experts committed to addressing the ongoing burden of malnutrition in all its forms.
 Third, at least some of us, as cooks and lovers of good food!

-As an organization whose strategy is centered on changing the food system for nutrition, The Great Food System Transformation (OK, from here on we will just use the term transformation!) is a welcome, innovative call to action.
+As an organisation whose strategy is centered on changing the food system for nutrition, The Great Food System Transformation (OK, from here on we will just use the term transformation) is a welcome, innovative call to action.
 The Report is the first major work that holds food production and consumption to two sets of constraints – health and the environment – and considers several dimensions of environmental impact.
 It provides a robust discussion of what is known about the effects of production of different types of food, and different steps in the food supply chain on the environment.
-The Report stresses that transformation requires changes to the structure and function of the food system and recognizes that this will not happen without coordinated actions across multiple sectors.
-The authors stress that this change must be driven by demand (i.e., shifts in dietary intake to the “reference diet” – we’ll come back to this below), combined with improved production practices, and reduced food loss and waste.
-While a daunting task, the report lays out several policy options (Table 6) and highlights examples where similar challenges have been addressed globally (Table 5).
+The Report stresses that transformation requires changes to the structure and function of the food system and recognises that this will not happen without coordinated actions across multiple sectors.
+The authors stress that this change must be driven by demand (i.e. shifts in dietary intake to the "reference diet" – we’ll come back to this below), combined with improved production practices, and reduced food loss and waste.
+While a daunting task, the report lays out several policy options (table 6) and highlights examples where similar challenges have been addressed globally (table 5).

 We have some concerns here – about the degree of universality and the weak recognition of inequity of current consumption.
 For reference diet, you can basically read "a balanced healthy diet", but this is not always the same for everyone at every stage of their lives.